guazontsubasa/guazontsubasa/README.md

 - 👋 Hi, I’m @guazontsubasa
 - 👀 I’m interested in PHP, Javascript, and learning some new tricks
-- 🌱 I’m currently learning Go lang
+- 🌱 I’m currently learning Svelte JS
 - 💞️ I am looking to apply my knowledge in an interesting system
 - 📫 How to reach me? message me trough this platform